-- Pour popcorn into large, nonstick roasting pan.
+- Pour the popcorn into a large, nonstick roasting pan.

-- In medium saucepan melt butter.
-Stir in brown sugar, corn syrup, salt, and vanilla.
-Bring to boil.
-Turn to low and let bubble for 5 minutes.
+- In a medium saucepan melt the butter.
+Stir in the brown sugar, corn syrup, salt, and vanilla.
+Bring to a boil.
+Turn the heat to low and let bubble for 5 minutes.
 Do not stir!
 Remove from heat.
 Stir in baking soda.

-- Pour sugar mixture over popcorn and mix well.
-Bake at 250*, stirring every 15 minutes for approximately 60 minutes.
+- Immediately, pour the sugar mixture over the popcorn and mix well.
+Bake at 225 degrees for 20 minutes.
+Stir.
+Bake for another 15 minutes.

-- Spread into single layer on waxed paper until cool.
-Break apart and store in airtight container – if you don’t eat it all before it’s time to put it away.
+- Spread the popcorn into a single layer on waxed paper to cool.
+Break the pieces apart and store in an airtight container – if you don’t eat it all before it’s time to put it away.

 Post originally published May 23, 2008; updated September 9, 2016.